 Iced Tea for Inflammation

 I absolutely love this Turmeric Ginger Iced Tea Recipe.
-It’s a refreshing, anti-inflammatory, soothing on the digestive system, cleansing and energizing tonic.
+It’s a refreshing, anti-inflammatory, soothing on the digestive system, cleansing, and energizing tonic.

 I also love getting creative and using different fruits and herbs as new fun variations.
 Sometimes adding some citrus, sometimes making a hibiscus lime variation.
 I also love throwing nubs of fresh ginger and turmeric in my daily smoothies.

-Not only is this iced tea refreshing, it’s also loaded with anti-inflammatory roots, turmeric, and ginger.
+Not only is this iced tea refreshing, but it’s also loaded with anti-inflammatory roots, turmeric, and ginger.
 Fresh turmeric can be a little hard to find, although my local Whole Foods has it.
 It’s very similar looking to fresh ginger, except a lovely orange color and is much milder in flavor.

 You could also serve this as a hot tea during the colder winter and fall months.